guides

 Step 2: Gather memories, values, and lessons with focused prompts

-Create a discovery packet with prompts organised by theme:
+Create a discovery packet with prompts organized by theme:

-Spend time free-writing or recording voice notes for each prompt.
-Pull in supporting materials—photos, journal entries, favourite quotes—that reinforce your message.
+Spend time free‑writing or recording voice notes for each prompt.
+If you have not journaled before, start with the journaling for self-discovery guide to clarify your values and surface stories worth sharing.
+Pull in supporting materials (photos, journal entries, favorite quotes) that reinforce your message.
 Ask trusted relatives if there are stories they hope you include.

 Step 3: Shape the letter using the four-part Keepsake outline